Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 Single-parent families represent 19% of all the families living in Anjou Centre.

-The dwellings of the district are distributed between 34% of owners and 66% of tenants.
+Dwellings of the district are distributed between 34% of owners and 66% of tenants.

 Languages: French is spoken in 90% of the households, English in 5% and a foreign language in 5%.

-Religions: 84% of the people living in Anjou Centre are Roman Catholics, 4% are non-religious and 4% are Muslims.
+Religions: 84% of the people living in Anjou-Centre are Roman Catholics, 4% are non-religious and 4% are Muslims.

 Immigrants represent 20% of the total population, 24% of which arrived in Montreal between 1996 and 2001.
 Haiti (12%) Italy (10%) and Portugal (8%) are the first three countries of origin of the immigrants living in this Montreal borough.